dscig/sleeps_clustering/README.md

 ![](./image/preprocessing.jpg)

 #### Step 3: Learning Representations With Reducing Dimensions via Convolutional Autoencoder
 By runnning the code ("main.ipynb"), it is possible to extract the latent variables of the CAE as presented at the dataset "Saved_latent.csv."
 The interal structure of the CAE is as follows.
 Based on our learning, the optimal number of the latent variables has been found as 15 (i.e., 15 dimensions).
+In fact, We tested all combinations among 5 hyperparameters (i.e., grid search) and found that the optimal values were 1e^–4 with the AdamOptimizer (optimal learning rate); 0.75 (optimal γ value); 3 (optimal vertical size); 30 (number of convolutional filters); and 15 (number of latent variables), for each of these hyperparameters with the lowest L2-norm regularized reconstruction loss value of 1.09.

 ![](./image/CAE_structure.jpg)